geseib/vpcintro/website/content/70-DeployTGW/_index.md

 1. Associate both VPCs to the Transit Gateway route table

-1. Propagate both VPCs to the transit Gateway route table
+1. Propagate both VPCs to the Transit Gateway route table

 1. Edit the Private Subnet route tables for both VPCs